Orasund/elm-playground/src/HermeticMind/Markdown/constructionOfSigils.md

 # Technical Paper Regarding the Construction of Sigils

-Sigils are symbols with an encoded meanings.
 While historically the different types of sigils are well known, its construction is sometimes missing.
 Here we present a collection of different types of sigil and different possible methods for constructing them.

 ## History of Sigils